mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 | Verify code whitespace matches team style | Code formatter, such as [YAPF](https://github.com/google/yapf) (Python formatter) or [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) (C/C++ formatter) |
 | Identify unused imports or unused variables | Code linters, such as [pyflakes](https://pypi.python.org/pypi/pyflakes) (Python linter) or [JSLint](http://jslint.com/help.html) (JavaScript linter)

-As the reviewer, you're able to delivery a better review because you can just completely stop thinking about the classes of issues that your tools are checking.
+You have a finite amount of focus.
+When you reduce the classes of errors you have to be on the lookout for, it makes it easier to identify issues that are in scope.
 You limit your search to things that actually matter, like weakness in the code's readability or flaws in its functionality.

 Structure your code reviews so that the requests for review don't even go out until all the build checks pass.
 Code reviews are mentally taxing.
 Don't squander the limited mental stamina you have with mechanical checks like whether the line breaks are in the right place.

-This saves time because the author can identify simple issues before they even involve a second person for review.
-It also leads to better reviews because it narrows the universe of possibilities of issues that the reviewer is looking for.

-It's obviously not possible to build a comprehensive "checklist" of every possible issue the reviewer is checking for, but if you hypothetically had one, you could probably eliminate 30% of the potential issues.
+This also benefits the author because automated tests offer a faster feedback loop than a human reviewer.
+The faster the feedback loop, the easier it is to fix issues.

 ## Settle petty style arguments with a style guide